Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 ## Privacy Policy
-Sheets to WP Table Live Sync Premium uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+Sheets To WP Table Live Sync uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure a great user experience for all our users.

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

+Additionally read the WPPOOL [privacy policy](https://wppool.dev/privacy-policy/).

 == Frequently Asked Questions ==